oTree-org/oTree/README.md

 ### Installer

-You can download installer at our official [web-site](www.otree.org/download/)
+You can download the installer [here](http://www.otree.org/download/)

 ### Manual setup

-An alternative to using the installer  is to do commandline manual setup.
+An alternative to using the installer is to do a command-line manual setup.

 Install Git:
 * On Windows, install [msysgit](http://msysgit.github.io/) (during installation, select the option to add git to your path)